 Waller Lansden Distinguished Professor of Law at University of Tennessee Winston College of Law

-Becky L. Jacobs is a Waller Lansden Distinguished Professor of Law at the University of Tennessee Winston College of Law, directing the Civil and Family Mediation Clinics and teaching in dispute resolution and family law.
+Becky L. Jacobs is the Waller Lansden Distinguished Professor of Law at the University of Tennessee Winston College of Law, specializing in dispute resolution and family law.

 Brenda Stallings